drameshdba/loadbalancer/README.md

 Click on the **Deploy to Azure** button below.
 This will open the Azure Portal (login if necessary) and start a Custom Deployment.
 The following Parameters will be shown and must be updated / selected accordingly.

-Click on the **Deploy to Azure** button below.
-This will open the Azure Portal (login if necessary) and start a Custom Deployment.
-The following Parameters will be shown and must be updated / selected accordingly.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdrameshdba%2Floadbalancer%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>